-Ken Edwards' books include Good Science, eight + six, Bird Migration in the 21st Century, No Public Language: Selected Poems 1975-95, the novel Futures and the prose works Bardo and Down With Beauty.
+Ken Edwards' books include Good Science, eight + six, Bird Migration in the 21st Century, No Public Language: Selected Poems 1975-95, the novels Futures and Country Life, and the prose works a book with no name, Bardo and Down With Beauty.
 He has been editor/publisher of Reality Street since 1993.
 He is active in music as well as writing: his text for a piece by John Tilbury for piano, voice and sampled sounds, There's something in there..., received its premiere at Leeds Town Hall in July 2003, and his music for Fanny Howe's Spiral was first performed in Brighton and London in February 2004.
-He lives in Hastings, East Sussex, where he plays bass guitar and sings with the band The Moors.
+He lives in Hastings, East Sussex, where he plays bass guitar and sings with the bands The Moors and Afrit Nebula.

 This recording of an adaptation of 'Bardo' comprises an edited version of parts of 'The Fourth Day', 'The Fifth Day' and 'The Seventh Day'.
 It was performed by Ken Edwards with musical accompaniment from Elaine Edwards, live at the Electric Palace, Hastings, 19 February 2014.

 City on the Marshes" is an abbreviated version of the longest section of Nostalgia for Unknown Cities.
 This version was published in Kiosk 4 (2005).
 This recording was made on 15 June 2005, at a flat in north London.

 - City on the Marshes 2

 - Bird Migration in the 21st Century (Spectacular Diseases, 2006)